remyr3my/ImageEditor/README.md

 # HomeView
 - Contains a tableview displaying the image name,image,filesize,created Date.
-- On click on Save new images allows user to pick image from Documents are camera.
+- On click on Save new images allows user to pick image from Documents & camera.
 - On click the Cell will Redirect to ImageDetailController were you can perform some action.

 # Installation